The minimum entry requirement for admission into the College of Engineering is:

 At UK, we use all of the collected fees to provide services to students.
 Items supported from the fee include: materials, equipment and staff support for student instructional laboratories; an Engineering Career Development Center to help students find jobs, internships and co-ops; student computer labs with engineering software and IT staff to support the equipment; the eStudio, which helps students develop their communication skills; academic tutoring; professional advising and scholarship coordination.
 Each of these services is significant for our college and our students; however, each comes with a cost.
 The fee is small compared to the benefit of the services provided.

 The current tuition and fee structure can be found on the University’s website.
 The engineering fee charged to each student is based on the number of engineering courses taken during the academic year.
-The current fee is $57.60 per credit hour for all engineering courses.
-The total cost will vary.
-The $57.60 per credit hour student fee is only charged on engineering courses.
 An average engineering student will take 6 credit hours per semester in their freshman year.
-This would result in a fee of $345 per semester.